-I never wanted to go through deployment with a baby AND toddler, but I did it.
+I never wanted to go through deployment with a baby and toddler, but I did it.
 TWICE.

 I could cook, vacuum, read a book, complete homework assignments, or push the toddler on the swing, all while holding the little one (who was a particularly clingy and fussy infant.)
 My husband deployed to Afghanistan just two weeks after the little guy was born, so I was essentially on my own with my hands very full for the next seven months.

 And then we had a third baby.
 This time, my husband deployed before the baby was born.
 I gave birth during the deployment and instantly became a solo mom to three kids under three.
 Now my kids outnumbered my hands.
-I felt like an ER nurse, constantly taking care of whichever one was crying loudest.
-And it felt like someone was always crying.
+I felt like an ER nurse, constantly making “triage” choices to take care of whichever one was crying loudest.

 Tips for handling deployment with a baby and toddler

 When you’re a mom of multiple kids, it can take an hour just to get everyone into the car!
 I get it.
 But sometimes you need to get out of the house!
 We took advantage of free local activities that were kid-friendly.
 This added structure to our days, helped break up the monotony of being a stay-at-home mom, and connected me to wonderful friends!

 When you have a baby, it’s easy for the infant to steal all your time and attention.
 But if you are the only parent at home, the other kids need your attention too!
 As much as I wanted to catch up on chores when the baby napped, I made the effort to spend one-on-one time with the toddler or older kids.

-You can get a breastpump from Tricare at no cost through The Breastfeeding Shop and use it to pump and store milk for bottles.
+You can get a breast pump from Tricare at no cost through The Breastfeeding Shop and use it to pump and store milk for bottles.
 Once baby gets used to the bottle, try to offer it once a day so they stay adjusted.
 Pump in the evening when the kids are sleeping.
 If you pump during the day, use snacks, coloring books, electronics, or library books to entertain the older child while you pump and feed the baby.

 Moms can’t do everything, especially when you have two little ones on your hands.
 It’s ok to take some temporary shortcuts after adding a new baby to the house.
 Use paper plates or disposable diapers to save you time.
 Try out freezer cooking or a grocery delivery service to make meals easier.
 If you can afford it, hire temporary help like a lawn care service.